Do you want to enable automatic updates for major WordPress updates?

-Did you know that WordPress comes with automatic updates enabled for minor releases?
+Automatic updates are enabled for minor releases on WordPress.
 This means that the WordPress.org team can automatically install security updates without requiring user input.

-In this article, we’ll show you how to easily enable automatic updates in WordPress for major releases as well.
+In this article, we’ll show you how to enable automatic updates in WordPress for major versions.

 How WordPress Automatic Updates Work